sphireco/vault/ui/README.md

 #### Automated Cross-Browser Testing

 Vault uses [Browserstack Automate](https://automate.browserstack.com/) to run all of the OSS acceptance tests on various browsers.
 You can view the list of browsers we test by viewing `testem.browserstack.js`.

+##### Running Browserstack Locally

+To run the Browserstack tests locally you will need to add your `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` to your environment.
+Then run `yarn run test:browserstack`.
+You can view the currently running tests at `localhost:7357` or log in to [Browserstack Automate](https://automate.browserstack.com/) to view a previous build.

 ### Linting